Build your own home alarm system, local and private

 With Gladys Assistant you build a real alarm system from affordable, off-the-shelf sensors.
 It runs locally on your own machine, alerts you instantly, and behaves exactly the way you decide.

-The problem with traditional alarm systems
+The problem with traditional monitored alarms

 - Proprietary hardware and sensors locked to a single vendor.